Buffalo Domestic Violence Attorney

 Strangulation and related offenses as a domestic violence charge occur when someone alleges that you choked them or otherwise limited their air or blood flow in some way.
 Even if you barely squeezed the other person, you can still face this charge.
 Like the other charges mentioned, you could be charged with strangulation in the first or second degree, depending on the facts surrounding the event.

-If you're charged with domestic violence, your penalties will depend on whether you are found guilty or in how your case is pled.
+If you’re charged with domestic violence, your penalties will depend on whether you are found guilty or in how your case is pled.
 Either way, you need to retain an experienced Buffalo domestic violence attorney to ensure your rights are being protected.
-For a first degree assault charge, you could spend between 5 and 25 years in prison even if it is a first offense.
-A first degree assault charge is a felony.
+For a first-degree assault charge, you could spend between five and 25 years in prison even if it is the first offense.
+A first-degree assault charge is a felony.

 Stalking in the fourth is classified as a class B misdemeanor.
 Stalking in the third is classified as a class A misdemeanor.
 Stalking in the second is a class A misdemeanor.
 Stalking in the first is a class D felony.
 How you may ultimately be punished is dependent on both the classification and whether you’ve been previously convicted of stalking at any point in the past.

 Penalties for strangulation depend on the degree and the facts surrounding the domestic violence allegation.
-First degree strangulation is a violent felony in New York.
-You could be fined up to $5,000 and spend between 3 ½ and 15 years in prison.
+The first-degree strangulation is a violent felony in New York.
+You could be fined up to $5,000 and spend between three and a half and 15 years in prison.
 Strangulation in the second degree is a class C felony.